 Places off-limits even with a permit/license

-Any public, private or religious elementary, middle or high school, including buildings and grounds (except for a person with a valid permit can carry in their vehicle and unloaded firearms in closed containers in or upon a motor vehicle);
+Any child day center or public, private or religious elementary, middle or high school, including buildings and grounds (except for a person with a valid permit can carry in their vehicle and unloaded firearms in closed containers in or upon a motor vehicle);

 That portion of any property open to the public and exclusively used for school-sponsored functions or extracurricular activities while such functions or activities are taking place; and

 Most public colleges & universities have promulgated regulations prohibiting carry in buildings and at events;